opentensor/developer-docs/docs/subnets/register-validate-mine.md

 To check the registration status of your UID, use any one of the below Python code fragments.
 To use these code fragments:

 - **Using Python interpreter**: A straightforward way is to type "python" or "python3" on your macOS or Linux terminal and it will open up a Python interpreter.
 Copy and paste the entire code fragment into it and hit "Return" and see the output.
-- **Using Python compiler**: Or you can use the Python compiler.
+- **Using Python compiler**: Or you can use the Python binary.
 Copy the code fragment into a file, say, "check_reg.py" and run the command `python3 check_reg.py` or `python check_reg.py` on your terminal command line and see the output.

 ### With SS58 hotkey